Japan corporate bank accounts in 2023

 Any overseas transfer exceeding US$ 19,170 (2 million yen) is likely to be scrutinised by the Japanese central bank.
 Any transfer exceeding US$ 287,600 (30 million yen) must be reported to the Finance Minister.
 This applies to both yen and US dollar transfers.

-Healy Consultants Group PLC fees to help open a Japan corporate bank account
+Healy Consultants Group fees to help open a Japan corporate bank account

-Healy Consultants Group PLC guarantees Japan company bank account approval.
+Healy Consultants Group guarantees Japan company bank account approval.
 Our fees for different banking services include:

 Japan banking task Our Client travels US$ Japan bank account for a foreign company Yes 4,950 Japan bank account for a Japan company Yes 4,950 Japan personal bank account Yes 4,950